How to Grow a Bonsai

 Spring, when growth has started, is the best time to layer and most plants will have formed good roots by the autumn.
 Two or three weeks before removing the new plant for potting, the shoot should be cut on the parent side of the split.

 Azaleas, Chaenomeles, Jasminum nudiflorum, and lilac are all quite readily reproduced by layering.
 Sometimes old plants of Prunus amygdalus (almond) and P. Persica (peach)are found on their own roots, and these roots often send up suckers which can be dug up to form new plants.
-Nowadays selected varieties of both these prunus are usullay on plum stocks, in which case the plum suckers are not of interest to the bonsai grower.
+Nowadays, selected varieties of both of these prunus are usually on plum stocks, in which case the plum suckers are not of interest to the bonsai grower.
 However, people have sometimes have been successful with sowing the stones from the fresh fruit, and suckers from any such plants are well worth digging up.

-Growing Bonsai From Wild Plants
+5. Growing Bonsai From Wild Plants

-- A little extra after care will be necessary; if possible soak the ground well before digging up the plant and water the soil when it has been planted or potted.
+- A little extra aftercare will be necessary; if possible, soak the ground thoroughly before digging up the plant and water the soil when it has been planted or potted.
 It will be worth keeping the plant shaded from the sun and syringing it copiously two or three times a day to cut down the loss of moisture from the leaves which if excessive will cause wilting.
 The next stage is to plant the selected tree in the open ground in good soil that has had peat or other humus added to encourage the development of a new and fibrous root system.

-After a year in this site, and if the plant has recovered from the disturbance, it may be transferred to a suitable container.
+- After a year in this site, and if the plant has recovered from the disturbance, it may be transferred to a suitable container.
 If the wild tree selected is a relatively small specimen with a fibrous root system, it will be possible to plant it into a pot rather than in open soil.
-It is advisable to use an ordinary flower pot rather than the eventual bonsai container; the greater soil capacity will facilitate quicker recovery.
-After a growing season the plant will have recovered from the disturbance and grown new fibrous roots.
+It is advisable to use an ordinary flower pot rather than the eventual bonsai container; the greater soil capacity will facilitate a quicker recovery.
+After a growing season, the plant will have recovered from the disturbance and grown new fibrous roots.

 Now that the main ways of starting a bonsai specimen have been discussed, the reader will realize that care, patience and time are needed for the start of a successful specimen.
 As mentioned before, it is now possible to buy bonsai that have had the initial training done.
-This of course leaves times and trouble, but at the same time removes one of the chief delights of bonsai growing.
-Naturally a bonsai that one has raised and trained right from the beginning is going to give the greatest pleasure and satisfaction.
+This, of course, leaves times and trouble, but at the same time removes one of the chief delights of bonsai growing.
+Naturally, a bonsai that one has raised and trained right from the beginning is going to give the greatest pleasure and satisfaction.